 How to Buy a House With No Money Down

-The VA loan program and the USDA loan program both offer options that may allow you to buy a house with no money down.
-While both loan programs have strict requirements, those who do fit the parameters have access to affordable home financing without thousands of dollars in the bank.
+The VA and USDA loan programs both offer options that may allow you to buy a house with no money down.
+While both loan programs have strict requirements, those who fit the parameters have access to affordable home financing without thousands of dollars in the bank.

 Veterans Affairs (VA) loans are government-backed mortgage loans with insurance from the U.S. Department of Veterans Affairs.
 The VA loan program was designed to help members of the armed forces or those who have served find more affordable housing.
 To qualify for a VA loan, you must meet at least one of the following criteria: